outboardphp/outboard/packages/framework/README.md

 Currently targeting: PHP 8.4+

-Outboard is the working name for my new PHP framework that provides a SOLID foundation for building modern web applications.
+Outboard is a new PHP framework that provides a SOLID foundation for building modern web applications.
 It is designed to be modular, flexible, and easy to use, while adhering to the latest best practices in PHP development.